RobinSchmidt/RS-MET/ReadMe.md

   features but also the dirtiest one with the least thorough code review, testing and vetting.
 It's currently set to be the default branch.
 Maybe include a warning about this or change it. ...but I'm not sure how that will affect how GitHub will count my commit statistics.

+- Maybe explain a bit why there is rapt and rosic with so much overlapping scope.
+The reasons are historical and it is expected that over time, much of the lower level stuff in rosic will be promoted (or demoted?) into rapt.